-Reflecting on the capacity of well-educated individuals to simultaneously grasp the threat and impact of climate change while doing nothing whatsoever about it, British novelist Zadie Smith jokes that 'It's hard to keep apocalypse consistently in mind, especially if you want to get out of bed in the morning.'
-The quip belies a more profound observation; it is as if our current spirit of resilience is encapsulated in the supremely irritating 'Keep calm and carry on' meme.
+Reflecting on the capacity of well-educated individuals to simultaneously grasp the threat and impact of climate change while doing nothing whatsoever about it, British novelist Zadie Smith jokes that 'It's hard to keep apocalypse consistently in mind, especially if you want to get out of bed in the morning.68 The quip belies a more profound observation; it is as if our current spirit of resilience is encapsulated in the supremely irritating 'Keep calm and carry on' meme.
 Or perhaps it is that the world is already suffering 'catastrophe fatigue'?

 Regardless, dystopia is now an important cultural and political phenomenon in its own right.
-The 'hopeless' fight against greed, excess and corporate plunder has itself become a hackneyed backdrop to popular culture, spurred on by those branches of right-and left-wing thought that adopt essentially Malthusian approaches to the current crisis - approaches framed by some future day of reckoning, be it with God, Mother Earth, or some plucky Hollywood hero.
+The 'hopeless' fight against greed, excess and corporate plunder has itself become a hackneyed backdrop to popular culture, spurred on by those branches of rightand left-wing thought that adopt essentially Malthusian approaches to the current crisis - approaches framed by some future day of reckoning, be it with God, Mother Earth, or some plucky Hollywood hero.

 The 'doomers' have been widely criticised in recent times.
-The authors of Catastrophism: The apocalyptic politics of collapse and rebirth do not just critique the way in which these discourses are embroiled in the production of apathy, but how they dovetail with the agendas of the powerful, and the political choices their rhetoric promotes, from localism to green capitalism to gun-toting 'survivalism'.
-Catastrophists', they argue, believe that 'an everintensified rhetoric of disaster will awaken the masses from their long slumber': the left hoping for the collapse of capitalism and a radical rebirth, the right looking for divine intervention and retribution - neither strategy having much to commend it.
-Leigh Phillips has taken this critique a step further by linking green-left dystopia to a retreat from Enlightenment values and calls for 'de-growth', which he suggests is paving the way for an era of permanent 'eco-austerity', sounding the death knell for socialists and progressives alike.

-But the climate-security discourse suggests that dystopia is also a top-down strategy related to the consolidation of power and the reproduction of inequality.
-Two things are particularly important here.
-First, by 'shifting the responsibility for the crisis to the masses of poor people in the world', 'Malthusian environmentalism' eases the pressure on those corporations, nation-states and militaries who bare significant responsibility for current insecurity.
-Second, as Jackie Orr has intimated in 'making civilian soldiers', by suggesting conflict and catastrophe is predictable or even inevitable, 'civil society can be psychologically conditioned for the production of violence.
-In this context, preparing for violent confrontation and civilisational collapse appears the very worst of foundations for thinking about just and proportionate responses to current insecurities, let alone trying to organise radical politics.
+The authors of Catastrophism: The apocalyptic politics of collapse and rebirth do not just critique the way in which these discourses are embroiled in the production of apathy, but how they dovetail with the agendas of the powerful, and the political choices their rhetoric promotes, from localism to green capitalism to gun-toting 'survivalism'69 'Catastrophists', they argue, believe that 'an ever-intensified rhetoric of disaster will awaken the masses from their long slumber': the left hoping for the collapse of capitalism and a radical rebirth, the right looking for divine intervention and retribution - neither strategy having much to commend it.
+Leigh Phillips has taken this critique a step further by linking green-left dystopia to a retreat from Enlightenment values and calls for 'de-growth', which he suggests is paving the way for an era of permanent 'eco-austerity', sounding the death knell for socialists and progressives alike.70 are particularly important here.
+First, by 'shifting the responsibility for the crisis to the masses of poor people in the world', 'Malthusian environmentalism' eases the pressure on those corporations, nation-states and militaries who bare significant responsibility for current insecurity.71 Second, as Jackie Orr has intimated in 'making civilian soldiers', by suggesting conflict and catastrophe is predictable or even inevitable, 'civil society can be psychologically conditioned for the production of violence.'72 In this context, preparing for violent confrontation and civilisational collapse appears the very worst of foundations for thinking about just and proportionate responses to current insecurities, let alone trying to organise radical politics.
 Rather, it offers an excellent platform for states to exploit authoritarian populism in the name of scarcity.